VGirol/JsonApi-Faker/README.md

 - if presents, asserts that the "meta" member is valid ([assertIsValidMetaObject](#assertIsValidMetaObject)).
 - asserts that the resource has valid fields ([assertHasValidFields](#assertHasValidFields)).

+### assertIsValidResourceObjectCollection

+Asserts that a json fragment is a valid collection of resource objects.

+Definition :

+`assertIsValidResourceObjectCollection($json, $strict)`

+Parameters :

+- `array` `$json`
+- `boolean` `$strict` if true, unsafe characters are not allowed when checking members name.

+It will do the following checks :

+- asserts that the provided resource collection is either an empty array or an array of objects.
+- asserts that the collection of resources is valid ([assertIsValidResourceObject](#assertIsValidResourceObject)).

 ### assertIsValidTopLevelLinksMember

 Asserts that a json fragment is a valid top-level links member.